cameronmaske/django-boilerplate-dotcloud/README.md

 ### Usage
 Note: I really recommand installing virtualenv (it makes your life easier).
-First, make a directory for your project to be, then setup a a virtualenv inside (I like the name "dev-env").After that, pip install Django (1.4) and create a template based on this project.
+First, make a directory for your project to be, then setup a a virtualenv inside (I like the name "dev-env").
+After that, pip install Django (1.4) and create a template based on this project.
 After all that, setup all the requirements and BAM, good to go.

 	$ mkdir my-project
 	$ cd my-project
 	$ virtualenv --python=python2.7 dev-env
 	$ source dev-env/bin/activate
-	$ pip install Django
+	$ pip install django
     $ django-admin.py startproject --template https://github.com/cameronmaske/django-boilerplate-dotcloud/zipball/master project_name
     $ cd project_name
 Next, run install.py to finalize the install!
 	$ python install.py project_name
+Now sit back, open a cold one, and let install.py handle the rest.

 Then you go!
 You are up and running.
 Try going to [127.0.0.1:8000](https://127.0.0.1:8000) to see that everything is working.
 Happy developing!